FredBoat/Quarterdeck/Quarterdeck/src/main/resources/docs/api_description.md

 * * *

-**CAUTION**: The Quarterdeck v1 API's status is **work in progress**.
-Things are open to be changed, so do not build anything production grade relying on it yet, but also please do not hesitate to provide feedback.
+**CAUTION**: The Quarterdeck v1 API's status is **unstable**.
+General work on the endpoints has finished, but bugs under load may yet be encountered, or there may be routes missing that would come in handy for clients.

 * * *